mukkelian/Ether/README.md

 Contact me if somebody face problem in understanding the input files.
 Mukesh Kumar Sharma
 email ID:: msharma1@ph.iitr.ac.in
 If you find this code helpful in your research work please cite this code.
+New collaborations will be welcomed.

+# userguide will be soon uploaded here.